amoghub/WeatherTether/README.md

 Link for the API can be found here: https://openweathermap.org/api

 By linking the location name to the OpenWeather API, WeatherTether is able to obtain a JSON formatted text, which is then split into different sections of the screen.
 This allows for a clean and efficient way of seeing what the weather is like, along with a description of the forecast.
+And thanks to the OpenWeather API, countries

 ## Demonstration